lingtalfi/ZeusTemplateEngine/README.md

 ```

-The **resourceIdentifier** (pages:zeus/home) has the following notation:
+The **resourceIdentifier** (pages:zeus/home.php) has the following notation:

 - ```<directoryAlias> <:> <templateRelativePath>```

 With:
 - **directoryAlias**: one of the directory aliases defined with the setDirectories method
-- **templateRelativePath**: the relative path from the given aliased directory to the template, without the php extension
+- **templateRelativePath**: the relative path from the given aliased directory to the template